 In September 2022, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2022-04, Liabilities - Supplier Finance Programs (Subtopic 405-50): Disclosure of Supplier Finance Program Obligations.
-The amendments require filers to disclose information about supplier finance programs that is sufficient to allow financial statement users to understand their nature, activity during the period, changes from period to period and potential magnitude.
-The amendments in this ASU are effective for annual periods beginning after December 15, 2022, except for the amendment on rollforward information, which is effective for fiscal years beginning after December 15, 2023.
+This ASU requires filers to disclose information about supplier finance programs that is sufficient to allow financial statement users to understand their nature, activity during the period, changes from period to period and potential magnitude.
+This ASU is effective for annual periods beginning after December 15, 2022, except for the amendment on rollforward information, which is effective for fiscal years beginning after December 15, 2023.
 We adopted this ASU at the beginning of our 2023 fiscal year and adopted the amendment on rollforward information at the beginning of our 2024 fiscal year.
 The disclosures required by this ASU are reflected in Note 12.

 In August 2023, the FASB issued ASU No. 2023-05, Business Combinations - Joint Venture Formations (Subtopic 805-60).
-The amendments in this ASU require that a joint venture apply a new basis of accounting upon formation.
+This ASU requires that a joint venture apply a new basis of accounting upon formation.
 By applying a new basis of accounting, a joint venture, upon formation, will recognize and initially measure its assets and liabilities at fair value (with exceptions to fair value measurement that are consistent with the business combinations guidance).
-The amendments in this ASU are effective prospectively for all joint venture formations with a formation date on or after January 1, 2025.
+This ASU is effective prospectively for all joint venture formations with a formation date on or after January 1, 2025.
 A joint venture that was formed before January 1, 2025 may elect to apply the amendments retrospectively.
 We will adopt this ASU on a prospective basis at the beginning of our 2025 fiscal year and do not believe it will have a material impact on the Condensed Consolidated Financial Statements.

 In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280).
-The amendments in this ASU improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
-The amendments in this ASU are effective for annual periods beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
+This ASU improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
+This ASU is effective for annual periods beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
 Entities must apply the amendments in this ASU retrospectively to all prior periods presented in the financial statements.
 We are currently assessing the impact of this ASU on the Condensed Consolidated Financial Statements.

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
-The amendments require public business entities on an annual basis to disclose specific categories in the rate reconciliation and provide additional information for reconciling items that meet a quantitative threshold.
-Additionally, the amendment requires information pertaining to taxes paid (net of refunds received) to be disaggregated by federal, state, and foreign taxes with further disaggregation for specific jurisdictions to the extent the related amounts exceed a quantitative threshold.
-The amendments in this ASU are effective for annual periods beginning after December 15, 2024, with early adoption permitted.
+This ASU requires public business entities on an annual basis to disclose specific categories in the rate reconciliation and provide additional information for reconciling items that meet a quantitative threshold.
+Additionally, this ASU requires information pertaining to taxes paid (net of refunds received) to be disaggregated by federal, state, and foreign taxes with further disaggregation for specific jurisdictions to the extent the related amounts exceed a quantitative threshold.
+The ASU is effective for annual periods beginning after December 15, 2024, with early adoption permitted.
 We are currently waiting for additional guidance to be issued on the quantitative thresholds before we can assess the impact of this ASU on the Condensed Consolidated Financial Statements.